 HaLong Bay was visually one of the highlights of my Vietnam trip.
-Halong Bay is a UNESCO World Heritage Site featuring 1500-2000 islands and islets in various shapes and sizes, forming a spectacular seascape of limestone pillars.
+This treasure is a UNESCO World Heritage Site featuring 1500-2000 islands and islets in various shapes and sizes.
+It forms a spectacular seascape of limestone pillars.
+Take me back!

-Hạ Long Bay (also written as Halong Bay or Ha Long Bay) is located in the Gulf of Tonkin, in Quáng Ninh province, in northeastern Vietnam.
+Also written as Halong Bay or Hạ Long Bay is in northeastern Vietnam .
+More specifically, Ha Long Bay is located in the Gulf of Tonkin, in Quáng Ninh province.

 Halong Bay is a Unesco World Heritage Site

 It’s often compared favorably to Guilin in China (photos coming soon!) and Krabi in Thailand.
 Lonely Planet called Ha Long Bay in Vietnam even more spectacular.
 While Halong Bay can be a bit of a “tourist trap,” it’s so beautiful that it’s worth the tradeoff.

 Where is Halong Bay Vietnam?

 Halong Bay is in Vietnam, about 105 miles east of Hanoi, Vietnam’s largest city.
 Take a 3 hour bus ride from Hanoi to Halong Bay.

 This is a floating school in their floating village, Vietnam

 Getting to Halong Bay Vietnam:

 Fly to Hanoi, Vietnam, and book a tour.
 This will be easily the best way to do it and comparatively it’ll be hassle free.
 There’s a huge range in pricing and service – agents will promise the world and offer terrible service.
 Choosing a tour company.